Area of Interest Selection#

 Recipe AOI#

-The recipes are accessible through the orange globe icon located at the left side of the SEPAL window.
+Recipes are accessible through the orange globe icon located on the left side of the SEPAL interface.

-There are multiple methods to select AOI’s in the SEPAL process recipes:
+There are multiple methods for selecting AOIs in SEPAL process recipes:

 Tip

-The selected method at this step is not definitive, you can change it at any stage by simply clicking the selected method dropdown on the top of the AOI window and a list with the available methods will be displayed.
+The selected method at this step is not definitive.
+You can change it at any stage by selecting the selected method dropdown list in the upper part of the AOI window.
+A list with the available methods will be displayed.

 Administrative boundaries#